tsuru/tsuru/README.md

 #### Call tsuru installer

 ```
-$ tsuru install -c local.yml
+$ $GOPATH/bin/tsuru install -c local.yml
 ```

 ### Testing

 If everything's gone well you have the tsuru running on a virtualbox.
 Call app-list to see tsuru working, this command needs to return one app called tsuru-dashboard.

 ```